CDCgov/template/CONTRIBUTING.md

 of this repository, feel free to [contact us](mailto: chiic@cdc.gov).

-##Public Domain
+##Public Domain:

 This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 All contributions to this project will be released under the CC0 dedication.
-By submitting a pull requestm you are agreeing to comply with this waiver of copyright interest.
+By submitting a pull request you are agreeing to comply with this waiver of copyright interest.

 ##Requesting Changes: